Ministry to the Armed Forces

 Learn More Give Now

-Help our Lutheran servicemen and women stay spiritually strong while they serve by enrolling them in the Ministry-by-Mail program.
+Help our Lutheran servicemen and women stay spiritually strong by enrolling them in the Ministry-by-Mail program.
 The LCMS is the only denomination to support its members serving in the Armed Forces in such a direct way.
 Servicemen and women receive materials in an initial packet when their name is put into the program, then they regularly receive copies of Portals of Prayer.
 To add a member or update an address, call 800-248-1930, ext.
-1337. or complete the online form.
+1337 or complete the online form.

 Online Form Give Now